-This rule shall applyies to an owner or operator conducting any operation in which spraying of chromate coatings, containing hexavalent chromium are sprayed, with the exception of thermal spraying operations.
+This rule shall applyies to an owner or operator conducting any operation in which spraying of chromate coatings containing hexavalent chromium are sprayed, dried chromate coating removal activities, demasking activities, with the exception of thermal spraying operations, and other chromate spraying related operations and activities.
 Compliance with this rule shall be in addition to other applicable rules.